Pulled Pork Mac and Cheese

 - 1/2 pound (8 ounces) uncooked elbow macaroni

-- 2 tablespoons butter (add 1/8 teaspoon salt if unsalted)
+- 2 tablespoons unsalted butter

-- 1/4 cup chopped onion
+- 1/4 cup diced white or yellow onion

 - 2 tablespoons all-purpose flour

-- 1 cup whole milk
+- 1 cup whole milk, room temperature

 - 1 cup shredded smoked cheddar cheese

-- Green onion, for garnish
+- 1 green onion, sliced for garnish

 - While the pasta is cooking, make the sauce.
-In a large saucepan over medium heat, melt the butter.
-Add the onion (and 1/8 teaspoon salt, if using) and cook for 5 minutes or until soften.
-Stir in the flour to coat and cook 1 minute.
+In a large skillet over medium heat, melt the butter.
+Add the onion and a pinch of salt then cook for 5 minutes or until soften.
+Add the garlic and cook 1 minute.